 This question supports and is linked to a fortified essay on the future of nanotechnology by Physical Chemist Kevin Ausman.
 Click here to read the full essay.
 There is a related question, whether nanoparticle-enabled cancer therapy will be approved by 2041, here.

 Inorganic nanoparticles are small collections of a few thousand to a few billion atoms, typically ranging from 1 to 100 nm in diameter.
 They have many peculiar chemical and physical properties, which make them attractive for designing therapies.

 Will an inorganic nanoparticle-enabled cancer therapy be approved by the FDA before 2031?

-This resolves when the FDA gives full approval to a cancer therapy that uses inorganic nanoparticles in the patient's treatment.
+This question will resolve as Yes if, before January 1, 2031, the FDA gives full approval to a cancer therapy that uses inorganic nanoparticles in the patient's treatment.
 The therapy must target the cancer cells rather than downstream symptoms.
 We specify "inorganic" to exclude lipid nanoparticles etc.